smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 F3=Exit   F5=Refresh   F11=Sort date   F12=Cancel
 ```

-The example above illustrates that the list of log index entries uses red to highlight any jobs that completed with a non-zero completion code.
-The color blue indicates that the Script job is still active; green indicates a normally completed job; white indicates that the job is no longer found in the system (rare).
+In the example above the list of log index entries uses the following colors on an IBM i  color workstation display that uses default colors, to indicate the status of each job:
+- Red highlights any jobs that completed (failed) with a non-zero completion code.
+- Blue indicates that the Script job is still active.
+- Green indicates a normally completed job.
+- White indicates that the job is no longer found in the system (rare).

 Use option 5=Display to view more information about any job, including the error code and text that describes the job completion status.
 From the detail display of each Operator Replay job, function key <**F10**> may be used to view the Operator Replay Script Log entries, as illustrated above and below.
 F10 is also supported for incomplete/active jobs.